CAMBI-tech/BciPy/README.md

 ## Demo and Tests
 -----------------

 All major functions and modules have demo and test files associated with them.
-This should help orient you to the functionaly as well as serve as documentation. *If you add to the repo, you should be adding tests and fixing any test that fail when you change the code.*
+This should help orient you to the functionality as well as serve as documentation. *If you add to the repo, you should be adding tests and fixing any test that fail when you change the code.*

 For example, you may run the bci_main demo by:
 > run `python demo/bci_main_demo.py`

-This demo will load in parameters and exceute a demo task defined in the file.
+This demo will load in parameters and execute a demo task defined in the file.
 There are demo files for all modules listed above except language_model, helpers, and utils.

 This repository uses pytest for execution of tests.
 You may execute them by: